pulumi/docs/content/what-is/guide-to-automating-file-expiration-in-aws-s3.md

 export const bucketName = bucket.id;
 ```

 In this program, we start by importing the AWS module from Pulumi.
-We then create an S3 bucket named my-bucket.
+We then create an S3 bucket named my-automated-bucket.
 After that, we define a lifecycle configuration for this bucket.
-The lifecycle configuration includes a rule named expire-files, which is set to automatically delete files under the documents/ prefix after 30 days.
+The lifecycle configuration includes a rule named archiveToGlacier, which transitions objects under the documents/ prefix to the Glacier storage class after 90 days.

-The expiration property inside the rule is what controls the deletion of the objects.
-The days sub-property specifies the number of days after object creation when the object should be deleted.
-The filter property with the prefix sub-property applies this rule to only the objects in the bucket that have keys starting with documents/.
+The filter property with the prefix sub-property ensures that this rule only applies to objects stored under the documents/ folder.
+The transitions property inside the rule controls the transition of the objects.
+The days sub-property specifies the number of days after object creation when the objects should be transitioned to Glacier.

 Finally, we export the bucket name, which can be useful if you want to reference this bucket from other parts of your Pulumi program or from other Pulumi stacks.